UE4yangyiming/CardShopSim_modding/README_EN.md

 This is a mod example written in Lua for the game "Card Shop Simulator Multiplayer".

+💡This is just a machine-translated English version - please see the original Chinese README for detailed instructions.

 ---

 ## 🧩Working Principle Overview